Bhagavad Gīta Bhāshya and Tātparya

 na jāyate mriyate vā kadācin nāyaṃ bhūtvā bhavitā vā na bhūyaḥ । ajo nityaḥ śāśvato'yaṃ purāṇo na hanyate hanyamāne śarīre ॥2-20॥

-[न (na) - not; जायते (jāyate) - is born; म्रियते (mriyate) - dies; वा (vā) - or; कदाचित् (kadācit) - at any time; न (na) - not; अयम् (ayam) - this; भूत्वा (bhūtvā) - having been; भविता (bhavitā) - will be; वा (vā) - or; न (na) - not; भूयः (bhūyaḥ) - again; अजः (ajaḥ) - unborn; नित्यः (nityaḥ) - eternal; शाश्वतः (śāśvataḥ) - permanent; अयम् (ayam) - this; पुराणः (purāṇaḥ) - ancient; न (na) - not; हन्यते (hanyate) - is killed; हन्यमाने (hanyamāne) - being killed; शरीरे (śarīre) - body;]
+[न (na) - not; जायते (jāyate) - is born; म्रियते (mriyate) - dies; वा (vā) - or; कदाचित् (kadācit) - at any time; न (na) - not; अयम् (ayam) - this; भूत्वा (bhūtvā) - having been; भविता (bhavitā) - will be; वा (vā) - or; न (na) - not; भूयः (bhūyaḥ) - again; अजः (ajaḥ) - the unborn Lord; नित्यः (nityaḥ) - eternal; शाश्वतः (śāśvataḥ) - permanent; अयम् (ayam) - this; पुराणः (purāṇaḥ) - ancient one (individual being); न (na) - not; हन्यते (hanyate) - is killed; हन्यमाने (hanyamāne) - being killed; शरीरे (śarīre) - body;]

 Gīta Bhāshya 2.20

-अत्र मन्त्रवर्णोऽप्यस्तीत्याह– न जायत इति॥ नचेश्वरज्ञानवद् भूत्वा भविता। तद्धि -'तदैक्षत' (छां.उ.६.२.३)।
+अत्र मन्त्रवर्णोऽप्यस्तीत्याह – 'न जायत' इति॥ नचेश्वरज्ञानवद् भूत्वा भविता। तद्धि -'तदैक्षत' (छां.उ.६.२.३)।

-atra mantravarṇo'pyastītyāha– na jāyata iti॥ naceśvarajñānavad bhūtvā bhavitā। taddhi -'tadaikṣata' (chāṃ.u.6.2.3)।
+atra mantravarṇo'pyastītyāha – 'na jāyata' iti॥ naceśvarajñānavad bhūtvā bhavitā। taddhi -'tadaikṣata' (chāṃ.u.6.2.3)।

 [अत्र (atra) - here; मन्त्रवर्णः (mantravarṇaḥ) - mantra text; अपि (api) - also; अस्ति (asti) - is; इति (iti) - thus; आह (āha) - says; न (na) - not; जायत (jāyata) - is born; न (na) - not; च (ca) - and; ईश्वर (īśvara) - God; ज्ञानवत् (jñānavat) - like knowledge; भूत्वा (bhūtvā) - having become; भविता (bhavitā) - will be; तत् (tat) - that; हि (hi) - indeed; तदा (tadā) - then; ऐक्षत (aikṣata) - saw;]